williamsmithza/Plutus-fastecdsa/README.md

 # Efficiency

-With Fastecdsa the efficieny of this code has increased by 50%, from `0.0032457721` seconds (without Fastecdsa) to `0.0017291287` seconds (with Fastecdsa) for this progam to brute force a __single__ Bitcoin address.
+With Fastecdsa the efficieny of this code has increased by an average of 50%, from `0.0032457721` seconds (without Fastecdsa) to `0.0017291287` seconds (with Fastecdsa) for this progam to brute force a __single__ Bitcoin address.

 However, through `multiprocessing.Process()` a concurrent process is created for every CPU your computer has.
 So this program can brute force addresses at a speed of `0.0017291287 ÷ cpu_count()` seconds.